Tag Archives: Ed Harris

 A History of Violence (2005), Viggo Mortensen

-A small town, suddenly sprinkled with a few non local visitors can only mean trouble, and trouble does come.
-Especially for Tom Stall, a well regarded local coffee shop owner with a wife and two children.
+A small town that suddenly finds itself sprinkled with a few non-local visitors usually means trouble.
+And trouble is exactly what said visitors bring, especially for Tom Stall, a well-regarded local coffee shop owner with a wife and two children.

-Directed by David Cronenberg and starring Viggo Mortensen, Maria Bello and Ed Harris, there’s much to love and little else left to be desired here.
+Directed by David Cronenberg, and starring Viggo Mortensen, Maria Bello and Ed Harris, A History of Violence left me with much to love and very little if anything to be desired.

-For those familiar with Cronenberg’s trademark visceral style, this drama/ crime/ thriller definitely has scenes and moments that remind you perfectly of who the director is.
+For those familiar with Cronenberg’s trademark visceral style, this engaging and generally well-paced drama/crime/thriller features scenes and moments that will remind you of exactly who the director is.

 G